groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/reorder-pages/_index.md

 var apiInstance = new ViewApi(configuration);
 ```

-## Step 3: Reordering Pages - Basic Example
+## Basic Page Reordering - Your First Custom Sequence

-Let's render pages 2 and 1 in reverse order (2 first, then 1):
+Let's start with a simple example: rendering pages 2 and 1 in reverse order (2 first, then 1).
+This is perfect for before/after comparisons or when you want to highlight conclusions before introductions.

 ```csharp
 var viewOptions = new ViewOptions